fpga4fun.comwhere FPGAs are fun

 Drawing a useful picture

-The sync generator is best rewritten to be used as an HDL module where we generate R, G and B outside.
+Building up on our VGA generator, we rewrite the sync generator as an HDL module where we generate R, G and B outside.
 Also the X and Y counters are more useful if they start counting from the drawing area.

 The new file can be found here.